origamiman72/calorigami-website/README.md

 ./update.sh
 ```

-### New Posts
+## New Posts

-The posts page/file, located at `/data/posts/posts.txt`, controls the posts and announcements that show up on the homepage.
+The posts file, located at `/data/posts/posts.txt`, controls the posts and announcements that show up on the homepage.

 To make a new post, you must specify the type and give it a title and description.
 There are two types of posts: `announcement` and `post`.
 Announcements are colored by the accent color to stand out while Posts are simply white with black/grey text.